DevExpress/dotnet-eud/README.md

     ```
   The table of contents is embedded into each topic with this template which increases the build time and HTML file sizes.
 Alternatively, you can override the browser's restrictions (which may be insecure).
 For example, Google Chrome and Microsoft Edge accept the `--allow-file-access-from-files` command line switch which allows loading local files.

-  > We recommend using the `--serve` DocFX switch to preview documentation, and then share it with end users via a web server, instead of browsing the file system
+  > We recommend using the `--serve` DocFX switch to preview documentation, and then share it with end users via a web server instead of browsing the file system.

-If your issue is not listed, do not hesitate to [submit a new issue to this repository](https://github.com/DevExpress/dotnet-eud/issues/new) or contact us using the [DevExpress Support Center](https://www.devexpress.com/Support/Center/).
+If your issue is not listed, you can [submit a new issue to this repository](https://github.com/DevExpress/dotnet-eud/issues/new) or contact us via the [DevExpress Support Center](https://www.devexpress.com/Support/Center/).
 You can search the [DocFX issues list](https://github.com/dotnet/docfx/issues), or try building the [docfx\-seed](https://github.com/docascode/docfx-seed) sample documentation project to check if your issue is specific to this repository.

-## Obtain End-User Documentation for Versions Prior to 17.1
+## Obtain End-User Documentation for Versions Before 17.1
 This repository provides help files for DevExpress versions 17.1 and above.
 End-user documentation for previous versions is published in CHM and PDF formats at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.